cedro-gasque/cedro-gasque.github.io/_posts/2020-07-30-nearest-neighbors.md

 I wrote a simple Euclidian distance function using NumPy's matrix multiplication.
 The parameter is just optimization.
-This is just the default value for the distance formula.
+This is the default value for the distance formula.

 ```python
 def distance(pointA, pointB, _norm=np.linalg.norm):